mounaiban/slowcomb/README.rst

 Performance
 ###########
 * ``DequeCacheableSequence``, a cache that keeps a fixed number of the most recent results.

-* Implement ``__sizeof__()`` in combinatorics and sequence classes , to provide accurate feedback on memory consumption
+* Implement ``__sizeof__()`` in combinatorics and sequence classes, to provide accurate feedback on memory consumption

 Reliability
 ###########
 * Implement Exception memory in combinatorics and supporting sequences, in order to help isolate and diagnose problematic sequences.

 Architecture
 ############
 * Refactor the codebase to improve the way dependency injection is used, in order to make unit testing easier, which in turn should make testing and implementation of new ideas and features quicker and easier.

 * Investigate the potential benefits (or lack of thereof) of basing the combinatorial classes on a Set Type instead.